 By reducing inflammation, exercise can help your body’s systems — including its detoxification system — function properly and protect against disease.

-It’s recommended that you do at least 150–300 minutes a week of moderate-intensity exercise — such as brisk walking — or 75–150 minutes a week of vigorous-intensity physical activity — such as running (60).
+You should aim to do at least 150–300 minutes a week of moderate intensity exercise — such as brisk walking — or 75–150 minutes a week of vigorous intensity physical activity — such as running (

 Although no current evidence supports the use of detox diets for removing toxins from your body, certain dietary changes and lifestyle practices may help reduce toxin load and support your body’s detoxification system.

 - Eat sulfur-containing foods.
-Foods high in sulfur, such as onions, broccoli, and garlic, enhance excretion of heavy metals like cadmium ().
+Foods high in sulfur, such as onions, broccoli, and garlic, enhance the excretion of heavy metals like cadmium (

 - Flavor dishes with cilantro.
-Cilantro enhances excretion of certain toxins, such as heavy metals like lead, and chemicals, including phthalates and insecticides (, ).
+Cilantro enhances the excretion of certain toxins, such as heavy metals like lead and chemicals, including phthalates and insecticides (

 - Choose natural body care.
 Using natural deodorants, makeups, moisturizers, shampoos, and other personal care products can also reduce your exposure to chemicals.

-While promising, many of these effects have only been shown in animal studies.
+While promising, many of these effects are only evident in animal studies.
 Therefore, studies in humans are needed to confirm these findings.

-Detox diets are said to eliminate toxins, in turn improving health and promoting weight loss.
+Detox diets are said to eliminate toxins, which supports improving health and promoting weight loss.

-That said, you can enhance your body’s natural detoxification system and improve your overall health by staying hydrated, consuming less salt, getting active, and following an antioxidant-rich diet.
+That said, you can enhance your body’s natural detoxification system and improve your overall health by staying hydrated, consuming less salt, staying active, and following an antioxidant-rich diet.